music-bat/mbat/docs/GETTING_STARTED.md

 There are required environment variables you need to define before you can continue with the next step.

 ### Angular Environments for local development
-Copy [the default environment file](apps/pwa/src/environments/environment.ts) to `apps/pwa/src/environments/environment.dev.ts` and configure your local environments here.
+Copy [the default environment file](apps/pwa/src/environments/environment.ts) to `apps/pwa/src/environments/environment.dev.ts` and configure your local environment variables here.

+## Setup Spotify
+In order to login locally, it's required to create a spotify app for development.
+Visit the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) and create an app.
+Configure `http://localhost:4200/account/login` as redirect URI, also add this to `apps/pwa/src/environments/environment.dev.ts`.
+After you've configured this, it should be possible to log in to the local pwa with your spotify account.

 ### Step 3.2: Email Client
 We use an SMTP client within our api server which requires to have the following environment variables set: